 - Student activities and/or observations with written feedback

 - End of Course Quizzes in multiple-choice format – Students must pass each quiz with a grade of 70% or better to complete the course.

-- Cumulative Final Exam in multiple-choice format – Students must pass with a grade of 70% or better to complete the certificate program.
+- Cumulative Final Exam in multiple-choice format – Students must pass with a grade of 70% or better to complete the diversity and inclusion certificate program.